azsk/AzTS-docs/Control coverage/Feature/FrontDoorCDN.md

 ## Azure_FrontDoor_NetSec_Enable_WAF_Configuration

 ### Display Name
-WAF Policy should be configured on for Endpoints in Front Door
+Front Door should have Web Application Firewall configured

 ### Rationale
 Azure Web Application Firewall (WAF) on Azure Front Door provides centralized protection for your web applications.
 WAF defends your web services against common exploits & vulnerablities.
 It keeps your service highly available for your users and helps you meet compliance requirements.